Tags

 What’s important to remember here is that a few problems here and there are unavoidable—but patching up those problems and delivering excellent customer support is always possible.

-Analyzing your CX analytics is, for us at least, an essential part of getting your team there.
+Analysing your CX analytics is, for us at least, an essential part of getting your team there.

 👉Dialpad tip:

-An easy way of identifying any obstacles is by analyzing your customer effort score (CES)—it’s a metric that shows you how easy (or difficult) a customer finds interacting with your company.
+An easy way of identifying any obstacles is by analysing your customer effort score (CES)—it’s a metric that shows you how easy (or difficult) a customer finds interacting with your company.
 Learn more about other customer engagement metrics.

 6 essential customer experience KPIs to track